w3f/General-Grants-Program/grants/speculative/club_messaging.md

   * Club is an instant mesaging protocol that enables real time audio/vedio communication and file transfer.
   It is a decentralized, censorship free messaging network with enconomic incentives on blockchain.
   * Club supports easy implement of realtime audio and vedio communication as well as file transfer in decentralized application.
-  In fact such kind of functions are not found in most messaging protocol such as hopr, status, ally/scrumble,
+  In fact such kind of functions are not found in most messaging protocol such as hopr, status, ally/scrumble, etc.
   + Offline messaging notification for mobile application is another built-in features in CLUB protocol.
   * Comparing to most instant messenger app today which is centralized, there is no central account system for users, it uses DID(Decentralized Identifier) as the indentity and signature to secure.